JoelBorrero/colab_static_reviewer/README.md

 For any questions or inquiries, feel free to reach out to me at [joel.b@turing.com](mailto:joel.b@turing.com).

 Enjoy coding! 🚀👩‍💻👨‍💻

+### Features

+- **Google Colab Formatting Checker**:
+  - Automatically checks if your Colab notebooks are formatted correctly.
+  - Translate (static code, not AI) the `unittest` cases from Swift to Python.
+- **RLHF Helper**:
+  - Copy prompts with a single click.
+  - Generate conversation turns using AI in the backend.
+  - Compare AI-generated responses in the backend (Claude 3.5).
+  - Re-evaluate responses and generate test code to verify functionality.
+  - Automatically paste content from the backend into the DOM for easy manual review.
+- **Google Drive Integration**: Create folders in Google Drive and upload screenshots of each turn in a generated dropdown area.

 ### Deprecated, now on Chrome Extension:
 1. 📝 Correct **prompt block** format.